j3k0/cordova-plugin-purchase/api/modules/CdvPurchase.Test.md

 • `Const` **PAID\_SUBSCRIPTION\_ACTIVE**: [`Product`](../classes/CdvPurchase.Product.md)

-A paid-subscription that is already active when the app starts
+A paid-subscription that is already active when the app starts.

+It behaves as if the user subscribed on a different device.
+It will renew forever.

+id: "test-subscription-active"
+type: ProductType.PAID_SUBSCRIPTION

 ___